Application Security Program: Protect Against Data Breaches

 comprehensive risk and compliance-based approach to safeguard card data.

-Failure Mode and Effects Analysis - SearchSecurity.com, March 2008
+Failure Mode and Effects Analysis: Process and System Risk Assessment - SearchSecurity.com, March 2008

 Failure mode and effects analysis (FMEA) is widely used by corporations, manufacturing firms and the